|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On September 13, 1943 took off from North Borio Airfield near Dobodura on a mission to intercept an incoming Japanese air formation consisting of twelve Ki-49 Helen bombers escorted by forty-two Ki-43 Oscars and Ki-61 Tonys attacking Tsili
+On September 13, 1943 took off from North Borio Airfield (Dobodura No. 15) near Dobodura piloted by 1st Lt.
+Noel R. Lundy on a mission to intercept an incoming Japanese air formation consisting of twelve Ki-49 Helen bombers escorted by forty-two Ki-43 Oscars and Ki-61 Tonys attacking Tsili Tsili.

-The intercepting American aircraft also included P-47D Thunderbolts from the 348th Fighter Group, 432nd Fighter Squadron plus P-40 Warhawks from the 49th Fighter Group, 8th Fighter Squadron and P-38 Lightnings from the 49th Fighter Group, 80th Fighter Squadron.
+The intercepting American aircraft also included P-47D Thunderbolts from the 348th Fighter Group, 432nd Fighter Squadron plus P-40 Warhawks from the 49th Fighter Group, 8th Fighter Squadron and P-38 Lightnings from the 49th Fighter Group, 80th Fighter Squadron "Headhunters".

 During the interception, Lundy claimed one fighter shot down.
-He was shot down b a y Ki-61 Tonys and crashed near Bena Bena.
+He was shot down by a Ki-61 Tonys and crashed near Bena Bena and killed in the crash.
 Another source states he was lost near Kaiapit.